manikanta3566/Design-patterns-in-java/README.md

 Decorator design pattern allows us to dynamically add functionality and behavior to an object without affecting the behavior of other existing objects within the same class.
 We use inheritance to extend the behavior of the class.
 This takes place at compile-time, and all the instances of that class get the extended behavior.

-1.Decorator patterns allow a user to add new functionality to an existing object without altering its structure.
+1. Decorator patterns allow a user to add new functionality to an existing object without altering its structure.
 So, there is no change to the original class.

-2.The decorator design pattern is a structural pattern, which provides a wrapper to the existing class.
+2. The decorator design pattern is a structural pattern, which provides a wrapper to the existing class.

 ![Decoratordesignpattern4x](https://user-images.githubusercontent.com/59594162/188267190-3b38a40a-bbd1-4e90-b683-adbbfb5a5a61.png)